 Flora is Head of Financial Services at the CBI.
 She has responsibility for leading the CBI’s lobbying on issues related to Financial Services and for the CBI’s overall relationship management with the key UK and global players in the financial services sector covering: asset managers; general insurance; life insurance; retail, corporate & investment banks; market service providers; and ratings agencies.

 Prior to joining the CBI in 2014, Flora has worked for the ATM Industry Association and Public Relations Consultants Association.

 Flora has degrees in Business from the University of Limerick and in German from the University of London.

-During her 27 year financial services career, Cate also has rounded leadership and practical experience across many other disciplines including Audit, Risk, Customer Service, Insurance, Complaint handling, HR and Operations.
+Cate has rounded leadership and practical experience across many disciplines including Audit, Risk, Payments, Customer Service, Insurance, Complaint handling, HR and Operations.
 Cate is an MBA graduate and qualified banker.
 She is also a member of the Women in Payments group and an active inclusion and diversity sponsor and mentor.